spronkets/DapperCodeGenerator/README.md

 5. Navigate to the site
 6. Select the Connection Type
     * If you want further support for an existing or any other DB types feel free to make a PR and/or submit a ticket, just know I won't prioritize it
-7. Enter a valid Connection String
+7. Enter a valid Connection String for the selected Connection Type
 8. Press the "Connect" button
     * If you get messages about there not being any databases, confirm your Connection Type and Connection String
 9. Select any database you wish to generate code for